chunweiz/CCUX/doc/module.md

 ***
 ## UI5 namespace for module ##
-UI5 namespace is a way for the framework to uniquely identifies a particular resource.
-In our case, everything that falls under a particular module will be namespaced after that module.
+Everything that falls under a particular module will be namespaced after that module.
 The UI5 namespace for a module starts with the keyword `nrg.module.` follows by a `module identifier`.

 ##